Lokitaung

 Lokitaung is a settlement in Kenya's Turkana County, a few miles inland of northwest Lake Turkana.
 Lokitaung is the site of the 36-million year old Lokitaung Basalt lava flows, which lay atop Cretaceous sediments including dinosaur bones.
 The basalts are over 1 kilometer thick, and approximately 100 kilometers wide.

 Geography

-Lokitaung is located in northern Kenya near the Ethiopian border, and bounded by Lake Turkana to the east, and the larger part of the Labur range to the west.
-Lokitaung sits within a portion of range, is immediately inland and west of Lowarengak, south of Todenyang and north of Kangamajoj village.
+Lokitaung is located in northern Kenya near the Ethiopian border, and bounded by Lake Turkana to the east, and the larger part of the Lapur range to the west.
+Lokitaung sits within a portion of range, is immediately inland and west of Lowarengak, south of Todonyang and north of Kangamajoj village.
 The Kachoda area lies to the northwest.
 Lokitaung is surrounded by extensive plains called Ngikalapatan in Turkana.

 Geology

 Nearby geological features include the Lokitaung Gorge and the Lubur Sandstone sedimentary sequence, more than 500 m thick.
 The Lubur Sandstone likely dates to the Cretaceous age of the Mesozoic, and includes dinosaur, turtle and crocodilian fossil bones.

 In the Lokitaung gorge, these sediments are overlain by over 1000 m of basalt lava flows extending to the west of Lokitaung, called the Lokitaung basalts.
 Each flow is up to 50 m thick, and many display characteristic columnar jointing.
 The basalts have been dated to 36 million years ago, though it is apparent from other, nearby flows that volcanism continued after the Lokitaung basalts formed.